 - Successful completion of at least one of the following courses: linear algebra, differential equations, numerical analysis.

-- Research experience (beyond labs associated with lecture courses) is strongly suggested.
+- Research experience (beyond labs associated with lecture courses) is recommended, but not required.

 - A current resume or curriculum vitae.